Prequalification Procedures and Fees: Vaccines

 Ensuring continued acceptability of prequalified vaccines

 A rigorous post-prequalification process is also in place to ensure the continued acceptability of prequalified vaccines.
-It consists of the evaluation of activities related to the performance of the vaccine and its manufacturer.
-This is done annually through the evaluation of a Prequalification Annual Report (PQVAR), which includes a summary of changes on the product, report of complaints or adverse events following immunization (AEFIs), etc. Targeted testing of vaccines lots is also carried out to monitor compliance with product standards.
+It consists of the performance of the vaccine and its manufacturer.
+This is carried out annually through the evaluation of a Prequalification Annual Report (PQVAR), which includes a summary of changes on the product, report of complaints or adverse events following immunization (AEFIs), etc. Targeted testing of vaccines lots is also carried out to monitor compliance with product standards.